mitsuhiko/lucumr/2013/5/25/my-slides-workflow.rst

 to get them done.
 I'm very glad to hear that people seem to like my slides and I'm more than happy to share how I do that stuff.

-I think the most disappointing answer is probably: trail and error, a lot of time and practice.
+I think the most disappointing answer is probably: trial and error, a lot of time and practice.
 There is no silver bullet in this blog post that which will instantly create a nice slide.
 The reason for this is that I generally do things by hand and stay away from templates.